top of page

 Some signs that ADHD paralysis might be affecting you include:

-• Take Things One Step at a Time: if you are feeling overwhelmed, break smaller tasks into smaller, manageable steps.
+• Take Things One Step at a Time: If you are feeling overwhelmed, break smaller tasks into smaller, manageable steps.
 Each step becomes easier to manage and less overwhelming.
 Completing each step increases the likelihood of completing the overall task.
 Reward yourself for every small win to boost your dopamine and motivation.

 • Practice Daily Brain Dumps: As an ADHDer, you may have a flood of thoughts running through your mind, which can make staying focused difficult.
 Consider doing a brain dump by writing down all your thoughts and feelings daily.
 This process can help you retain essential information while clearing out clutter.